Gleofilo Vlijter

-Gleofilo Vlijter (born 17 September 1999) is a Surinamese footballer who plays for Israeli side Hapoel Ramat Gan and the Suriname national team.
+Gleofilo Sabrino Rudewald Vlijter (born 17 September 1999) is a Surinamese professional footballer who plays as a striker for Hungarian Nemzeti Bajnokság club Újpest and the Suriname national team.

+Vlijter is currently Suriname's all-time top goalscorer.

 Club career

 Youth career

 Vlijter started his career with S.V.
 Robinhood of the SVB Hoofdklasse, the highest level of football in Suriname.
 He was with the club since at least December 2013.
 In May 2014, he was invited to a football clinic in Suriname sponsored by Chelsea.

 In January 2015, while a member of the Phoenix All Stars Football Academy in Jamaica, Vlijter traveled to Europe for the first time as he was invited to a trial with Belgian top-division club Genk.
 At that time, he received a letter of recommendation from the club to apply for a visa.
 However, a deal with that club and another with KV Oostende fell through and the player returned to Suriname.

 In October 2016 it was announced that Vlijter and fellow Surinamese youth international Ayad Godlieb were on trial with Feyenoord Rotterdam of the Dutch Eredivisie.
 It was expected that they would be signed to a contract with the club's academy in January 2017 if they could acquire work visas.
 The pair of players first trialed with the club in September 2016 while still playing for S.V.
 Robinhood in Suriname.

 On 9 January 2018 he signed for the youth team of Ironi Kiryat Shmona for the remainder of the season with a club option for further three years.